lukepalmer/zeromq-native/README.md

 This package is the result of a repeatable travis build that can be upgraded via a pull request to change the version number.
 Note that the repository itself contains no binaries.
 Hopefully this gives it some longevity as well as gives people confidence in using binaries from a 3rd party.

+##What is implemented
+*Linux 64 bit
+*Linux 32 bit

+In the future I plan to add OS X and possibly Windows.